 EV 522 The Theory and Practice of Evangelism.
-An advanced seminar primarily for doctoral students open on the500 level on a limited basis to qualified master's-level students.
+An advanced seminar primarily for doctoral students open on the 500 level on a limited basis to qualified master's-level students.
 Crosslist: EV822.
 Prerequisites: Permission of instructor.
-Peace cultural analysis, the process of evangelism is considered from the point of view of the one being evangelized.
-Reaching baby boomers and Generation X will be a special focus.
-M.Div. core: MIN3.
-Peace

 EV 523 Evangelism and Media Culture.
 This class aims to design a theology of evangelism that acquires an appreciation for and a selective appropriation of our media culture.
 The class will provide a creative environment to discern the communication patterns in the biblical text and learn from contemporary technologies of communication.
 M.Div core: MIN3.